-- b) Each Element set out in Condition 3(a)(i) through (iii) of the SBD Plan must be reviewed and certified for compliance10 with these Conditions by an independent third-party engineering expert/firm.
-The independent third-party engineering expert/firm must be retained by DGLLC in advance of DGLLC's submittal to PHMSA11 for review.
+- 2. A notation of all ongoing monitoring of SBD Segments that exhibit high strains; - 3.
+A plan for maintenance of SBD Segments that exhibit high strains, or SBD segments where high strains are anticipated; and - 4.
+An analysis of the strain change in SBD Segments that exhibit high strains, or where high strains are anticipated, including estimation (based on all applicable factors, including geotechnical and operational data) of expected strain for the next annual cycle. - c) Each Element set out in Condition 3(a)(i) through (iii) of the SBD Plan must be reviewed and certified for compliance with these Conditions by an independent third-party engineering expert/firm.
+The independent third-party engineering expert/firm must be retained by AGDC, in advance of AGDC's submittal to PHMSA for review.
 The independent third-party engineering expert/firm must be approved by PHMSA.
-The role of the independent third-party engineering expert/firm is to ensure the SBD Plan Elements are consistent with the applicable SBD Conditions. - i) In advance of submittal of the final SBD Plan Elements set out in Condition 3(a)(i) through (iii), DGLLC, PHMSA, and DGLLC's independent third-party engineering expert/firm must undertake joint technical review meetings to discuss the draft SBD Plan Elements and relay their respective comments.
-To the extent practicable, the joint technical review meetings must be scheduled at least 60 days prior to submittal of the final SBD Plan Elements set out in Condition 3(a)(i) through (iii).
-Prior to the joint technical review meeting, DGLLC must submit the respective draft SBD Plan Elements to PHMSA. - ii) Comments must be resolved in joint technical meetings of DGLLC, PHMSA, and DGLLC's independent third-party engineering expert/firm. - iii) This review process can be adjusted with the mutual consent of DGLLC and PHMSA.
+The role of the independent third-party engineering expert/firm is to ensure each Element of the SBD Plan is consistent with the applicable SBD Conditions. - i) In advance of submittal of the final SBD Plan and Elements set out in Condition 3(a)(i) through (iii), AGDC, PHMSA, and AGDC's independent third-party engineering expert/firm must undertake joint technical review meetings to discuss the draft SBD Plan Elements and relay their respective comments.
+To the extent practicable, the joint technical review meetings must be scheduled at least 60 days prior to submittal of the final SBD Plan Elements).
+Prior to the joint technical review meeting, AGDC must submit the draft SBD Plan to PHMSA;